webgme/webgme-engine/config/README.md

  - If true, all data stored for jobs (jobInfos, outputs, workerInfos, etc.) is cleared when the server starts.
 - `config.executor.labelJobs = './labelJobs.json'`
  - Path to configuration file for label jobs for the workers.

+##### mailer
+- `config.mailer.enable = false`
+ - Switch to turn on the mail sending services of WebGME.
+To see what this service can do, please check the [mailer readme](https://github.com/webgme/webgme-engine/blob/master/src/server/middleware/mailer/README.md).
+- `config.mailer.service = ''`
+ - Allows for shorthand configuraiton of SMTP servers for known services like gmail.
+For furhter details on what can be configured, please check [nodemailer](https://nodemailer.com/about/).
+- `config.mailer.host = ''`
+ - The IP address of the SMTP server that should be used by WebGME to send e-mails.
+- `config.mailer.port = 587`
+ - The port of the SMTP server.
+- `config.mailer.secure = false`
+ - If true, the connection between WebGME and the SMTP server will be secured.
+- `config.mailer.user = 'none'`
+ - The username of the account that should be used to access the SMTP server.
+- `config.mailer.pwd = 'none'`
+ - The password of the account that should be used to access the SMTP server.
+This information as well as all other sensitive SMTP server configuration cannot be accesssed from the client side.
+- `config.mailer.sendPasswordReset = false`
+ - If used, the reset request on the REST API will send an e-mail to the user and not respond with the resetHash.

 ##### mongo
 - `config.mongo.uri = 'mongodb://127.0.0.1:27017/multi'`